October 28, 2021

 Explore the latest: Top Strategic Technology Trends for 2022

 Chaos engineering is the use of experimental and potentially destructive failure testing to uncover vulnerabilities and weaknesses within a complex system.
-It is systematically planned, documented, executed and analyzed as a “test-first” approach in preproduction infrastructure systems.
+Gartner suggests that organizations start chaos engineering as systematically planned, documented, executed and analyzed “test-first” approaches in pre-production infrastructure systems.

-“Many organizations approach the concept of chaos engineering with the attitude that the practice is far too risky to execute into production,” says Jim Scheibmeir, Senior Principal Analyst, Gartner.
-“The reality is that avoiding chaos engineering is equivalent to embracing crisis engineering.”
+“Many organizations approach the concept of CE with the attitude that the practice is far too risky to execute into production,” says Jim Scheibmeir, Director Analyst, Gartner.
+“The reality is that avoiding CE is equivalent to embracing crisis engineering.”

 At present, operational efforts to improve system reliability focus too much on reactive processes that emphasize incident management and service restoration.
-Instead, the proactive nature of chaos engineering enables organizations to manage and mitigate the risks of system downtime and disruption.
+By contrast, the proactive nature of chaos engineering enables organizations to manage and mitigate the risks of system downtime and disruption.

-As a result, IT leaders can meet their top DevOps objectives like improving agility, improving release quality with fewer defects and improving system reliability.
-The time spent on planned infrastructure initiatives will not be as readily disrupted when the frequency of downtime is lessened as a result of chaos engineering.
+As a result, you can meet top DevOps objectives like improving agility, release quality with fewer defects and system reliability.
+The time spent on planned infrastructure initiatives will not be as readily disrupted when the frequency of downtime decreases as a result of chaos engineering.

 Gartner anticipates that 40% of organizations will implement chaos engineering practices as part of DevOps initiatives by 2023, reducing unplanned downtime by 20%.